supreetvajjarmatti/food-delivery/README.md

-all rights own by @supreetvajjarmatti
+all copyright rights own by @supreetvajjarmatti 2k24